 This hack takes advantage of that faster speed to "synthesize" the NeoPixel data signal on the SPI's MOSI pin.
 In its most simple form, the hack turns every bit of NeoPixel data into a specific byte in the SPI data.
 There only two bytes that matter - one that represents a NeoPixel 0 bit, and one that represents a NeoPixel 1 bit.

 Once the desired NeoPixel data has been translated into SPI data, it is simply clocked out on the SPI bus.
 The SPI bus frequency is set such that the data comes out at the expected NeoPixel timing.
 Then, by wiring the SPI MOSI pin to the NeoPixel data in pin, you can drive NeoPixels using the SPI bus.
 From the NeoPixel's point of view, it just sees the specific data signal it expects and you get happy blinky NeoPixels.

-All this work has been done for you via a new NeoPixel_SPI class that has been added to the CircuitPython NeoPixel library.
+All this work has been done for you via a new NeoPixel_SPI class that can be found in the CircuitPython NeoPixel SPI library.
 When driving NeoPixels via a SPI port, you simply use this class.
 After the initial setup, you can then use the NeoPixels as normal.